 International Fiction editor based in Geelong, Victoria, Australia

 Are you looking for quality editing for your project?
 The Script Doctor is at your service!
 Liz will read and suggest edits for literary fiction, thrillers, historical fiction, SF, speculative, dystopian, fantasy, horror, young adult, and crime.
-She also advises on non-fiction projects, such as lifestyle and memoir.
+She also advises on non-fiction projects, such as lifestyle, historical and memoir.
 Based in Geelong, Victoria Australia, Liz takes fiction and non-fiction editing clients from anywhere in the world.

 Recent editorial projects include a political thriller, a dystopian novel, a YA fantasy adventure, a historical novel, a Christian self-help guide, a memoir and an erotic romance.
 I work on the premise that story functions the same way across any number of genres, so whatever you write, I can offer the same level of help.
 I can advise on the mechanics of detailed historical research and equally, on the challenges of creating a unique futuristic landscape.
-I'll also suggest which literary agents might be interested in your finished MS.

 Before booking, please note: I recommend setting aside your newly-finished manuscript for a minimum of three months.
 This will help you to return to it with fresh eyes, to give it a final edit.
 Problems you didn't previously notice with characters, plot and sentence structure should be easier to spot after a 'rest' from the script.
 Ideally, you should’ve had your work critiqued (perhaps in a writing group), or at the very least read by a friend or relative who has offered honest feedback.
 Edit your manuscript as many times as it takes to ensure it is the best it can possibly be.
 Then, when you can go no further on your own, you're ready to book The Script Doctor.
 I can help you to take your work to the next level.

 I provide two services: Reader's Report, and Developmental Edit.

 The Reader's Report